HiramOA/TensorFlow/README.md

-# What's new in TensorFlow 2.x HOLA :)
+# What's new in TensorFlow 2.x

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them: